College of Fine Arts Interdisciplinary Courses

 Fall and Spring: 3 units

 Enroll in Hot II and build on your existing skill set and expand your creative potential.
 Refine and diverge from the standard cup and bowl shape in the first few weeks before moving on to more complex forms.
 Explore basic color application methods and learn how to troubleshoot common problems.
 It is recommended that all students take this class a second time in order to continue to develop and refine basic skills before moving on to Advanced Hot Glass.
 Hot I, 24 hours of hot shop experience, or instructor permission is required.
 Registration for Pittsburgh Glass Center classes can only be done on or after your scheduled registration day.
 Spaces are limited.
 Registration is done on a first come, first served basis.
 Please email Stefanie McGowan (stefanim@andrew.cmu.edu) for more information and to register.
-Course fee is $300.
+Course fee is $325.
 Not eligible for PCHE Cross Registration.
 Course taught at the Pittsburgh Glass Center.
+Courses at the Pittsburgh Glass Center will run from September 24, 2024 to November 24, 2024.

 Prerequisite: 62-247